MonashSmartStructures/ospgrillage/_sources/rst/Installation.rst.txt

 Instructions
 --------------------
-The easiest way to install is to use `pip`.
+The easiest way to install is to use python package index `pip`.

 .. code-block:: python